Slide Mountain (Ulster County, New York): Wilderness area

 This new section requires crossing the west branch of the Neversink right at the beginning.
 While it is normally not difficult to follow the stepping stones, the creek can be impassable and even fatal in high water.
 In December 2000, Timothy O'Lear, a Boy Scout from Long Island drowned when he fell in and was caught under some nearby tree branches when returning after a weekend backpacking trip.
 He is memorialized with a small plaque on a bench at the beginning of the trail.

+In 2023 a family from New Jersey was ticketed by a DEC forest ranger after they brought several homemade Adirondack chairs to the summit, assembled and left them there, with the intent that people could sit on them and enjoy the views.
+They were told by two volunteers from the 3500 Club that doing so was illegal under state regulations governing wilderness areas.
+A DEC forest ranger met them on their descent and told them to return to the summit and remove the chairs.
+After they refused to do so, they were issued a ticket carrying a fine as high as $325.
+The ranger and another volunteer removed the chairs.

 Natural environment

 Forest

 Slide's slopes are covered with a typical Catskills ridge hardwood forest of various maple species, yellow birch and beech at lower elevations and a boreal forest composed predominantly of balsam fir at higher elevations.
 Paper birch can be found where the two forests begin to change over.

 Catskill forest researcher Michael Kudish has found an anomalous grove of sugar maple at roughly 3,900 ft in elevation just off the trail near the western end of the mountain's summit ridge.

 He has also noted that, in contrast to the boreal forests on other Catskill High Peaks, Slide's has no red spruce.
 He does not believe there ever has been any.
 There are some groves and isolated individual trees on lower elevations on the mountain.